Robust Simultaneous Multislice MRI Reconstruction Using Slice-Wise Learned Generative Diffusion Priors: Introduction

-Firstly, the forward model of SMS imaging is not conventional k-space subsampling.
-This process includes encoding multiple 2D slices by different coil sensitivity maps, phase cycling for Controlled Aliasing in Parallel Imaging Results in Higher Acceleration (CAIPI) shifts\cite{breuer2005controlled}, and the summation of signals into a single 2D matrix.
-This complexity, combined with the variations in MB factors (number of simultaneously acquired slices), CAIPI shift patterns, and additional in-plane acceleration factors, results in a wide range of aliasing patterns.
+Firstly, the forward model of SMS imaging differs from conventional k-space subsampling.
+This process includes encoding multiple 2D slices by different coil sensitivity maps, phase cycling for Controlled Aliasing in Parallel Imaging Results in Higher Acceleration (CAIPI) shifts\citep{breuer2005controlled}, and the summation of signals into a single 2D matrix.
+This complexity, combined with the variations in MB factors (number of simultaneously acquired slices), CAIPI shift patterns, and additional in-plane acceleration factors, can result in a wide range of aliasing patterns and very sparse k-space, as illustrated by a typical SMS dataset in Fig.~\ref{fig:sms_illu}.
+Moreover, for real-world SMS-accelerated data, it remains unclear whether system imperfections such as slice excitation side-lobes\citep{park2016new,SMSspiral} and phase errors between echoes\citep{koopmans2017two,hoge2018dual,lyu2018improved} may interfere with diffusion models, potentially amplifying artifacts during reverse diffusion.
+These imperfections are often hardware-specific and difficult to simulate, making real SMS data essential for evaluating diffusion model-based SMS reconstruction.